lgsvl/apollo-3.0/README.md

 # LG Silicon Valley Lab Apollo Fork
 This repository is a fork of [Apollo](https://github.com/ApolloAuto/apollo) maintained by the LG Electronics Silicon Valley Lab which has modified and configured to facilitate use with [LG's Automotive Simulator](https://github.com/lgsvl/simulator).

+**The software and source code in this repository are intended only for use with LG Automotive Simulator and *should not* be used in a real vehicle.**

 ## Table of Contents

 1. [Getting Started](#getting-started)